Google Doodle honors iconic designer Eiko Ishioka

-You may not know the name Eiko Ishioka, but you probably are familiar with her work.
+You may not know Eiko Ishioka by name, but you probably know her work.

 Born and raised in Tokyo, Ishioka was trained as a graphic designer and went on to be one of Japan's foremost art directors.
 Her work on a poster for Francis Ford Coppola's "Apocalypse Now" led to the two collaborating on Coppola's 1992 movie "Bram Stoker's Dracula," for which her gothic designs earned her an Academy Award for Best Costume design.